caizefeng/BayesianOpt4dftu/README.md

         - **Default**: `"report_optimum_interval": 10`

     - **`threshold_opt_u`**:
-        - **Description**: Specifies the accuracy (difference in optimal Hubbard U values between two iterations, intervalled by `report_optimum_interval`) at which you'd like to stop the BO process.
+        - **Description**: This criterion supplements the original `threshold` parameter and can be used as the sole convergence criterion or in conjunction with `threshold`.
+Specifies the desired accuracy for the optimal Hubbard U values, measured as the difference between values from two iterations separated by `report_optimum_interval`.
-          A `threshold_opt_u` of `0.0` will disable this optimal Hubbard U-based convergence assessment.
+        A `threshold_opt_u` of `0.0` will disable this optimal U-based convergence assessment.
-          It can be the sole convergence criterion or work together with `threshold`.
         - **Default**: `"threshold_opt_u": 0.0`

     - **`print_magmom`**: